ministryofjustice/moj-frontend/docs/production/moj-frontend.md

 layout: layouts/content.njk
 subsection: Production
 showHelp: true
-title: MoJ Frontend
+title: MOJ Frontend
 redirect_from:
   - /get-started/production
   - /production/install-moj-frontend
-lede: MoJ Frontend provides the elements that developers need to create consistent, easy-to-use, fast and secure government services.
+lede: MOJ Frontend provides the elements that developers need to create consistent, easy-to-use, fast and secure government services.
 eleventyNavigation:
-  key: MoJ Frontend
+  key: MOJ Frontend
   parent: Production
   order: 10
-  excerpt: "To start using MoJ styles, components and patterns contained here, you’ll need to include MoJ Frontend in your project."
+  excerpt: "To start using MOJ styles, components and patterns contained here, you’ll need to include MOJ Frontend in your project."
 ---

-## How to use MoJ Frontend
+## How to use MOJ Frontend

 Use this technical documentation to find out how to: